freebelion/SWE305/README.md

   but it is still a crude example with serious drawbacks.
 - [WpfBank2](WpfBank2/README.md) is the second and better version of WpfBank1.
-It implements the MVVM architecture properly, with the help of NuGet packaged "Community Toolkit.Mvvm".
+It implements the MVVM architecture properly, with the help of NuGet package "Community Toolkit.Mvvm".